Victor Hugo: Others

+Nicknames

+Victor Hugo acquired several nicknames.
+The first one originated from his own description of Shakespeare in the introduction to his eponymous work.
+In this introduction to William Shakespeare (essay), he tried to delve into what constituted the genius of certain artists and described Shakespeare as an "Ocean Man":There were indeed ocean men.[...] all of this could exist within a mind, and then that mind is called genius, and you have Aeschylus, you have Isaiah, you have Juvenal, you have Dante, you have Michelangelo, you have Shakespeare, and it is the same thing to gaze upon these souls or to gaze upon the Ocean.During his lifetime and in the 1870s, the expression to describe him entered popular culture.
+It was later adopted by authors and literary critics, including Joseph Serre, who identified it with an expression he himself coined.
+This nickname became widespread during the 20th century and was used by the National Library of France when organizing an exhibition about him.
+Since then, it has been frequently used in research and literary critics.
+Alongside "Ocean Man," the nickname "Horizon Man" was sometimes used during Hugo's lifetime as well.
+Finally, researchers and literary critics, such as Henri Meschonnic, proposed the nickname "Century Man" to refer to Victor Hugo.

 Memorials

 His legacy has been honored in many ways, including his portrait being placed on French currency.

 The people of Guernsey erected a statue by sculptor Jean Boucher in Candie Gardens (Saint Peter Port) to commemorate his stay in the islands.
 The City of Paris has preserved his residences Hauteville House, Guernsey, and 6, Place des Vosges, Paris, as museums.
 The house where he stayed in Vianden, Luxembourg, in 1871 has also become a commemorative museum.

 The Avenue Victor-Hugo in the 16th arrondissement of Paris bears Hugo's name and links the Place de l'Étoile to the vicinity of the Bois de Boulogne by way of the Place Victor-Hugo.
 This square is served by a Paris Métro stop also named in his honour.
 In the town of Béziers there is a main street, a school, hospital and several cafés named after Hugo, and a number of streets and avenues throughout France are named after him.
 The school Lycée Victor Hugo was founded in his town of birth, Besançon in France.
 Avenue Victor-Hugo, located in Shawinigan, Quebec, was named to honour him.
 A street in San Francisco, Hugo Street, is named for him.

-In the city of Avellino, Italy, Victor Hugo lived briefly stayed in what is now known as Il Palazzo Culturale when reuniting with his father, Leopold Sigisbert Hugo, in 1808.
+In the city of Avellino, Italy, Victor Hugo briefly stayed in what is now known as Il Palazzo Culturale when reuniting with his father, Leopold Sigisbert Hugo, in 1808.
 Hugo would later write about his brief stay here, quoting "C'était un palais de marbre..." ("It was a palace of marble").